-Rotherham sign Sunderland defender Wright on loan
+Rotherham sign Quina and Wright on loan

-Bailey Wright: Rotherham United sign Sunderland defender on loan
+Domingos Quina & Bailey Wright: Rotherham United sign duo on loan

 Last updated on .From the section Rotherham

-Sunderland have loaned defender Bailey Wright to fellow Championship club Rotherham United for the season.
+Quina, 23, played 11 games for the La Liga club earlier this season, his fourth spell away from Vicarage Road.

-The 30-year-old was part of Australia's 2022 World Cup squad, and featured in the group-stage win over Denmark.
+He has 37 appearances for Watford since a 2018 move from West Ham.

-However, despite winning promotion from League One as a regular last season, the former Preston and Bristol City centre-half has been limited to eight starts in 16 appearances.
+Wright, 30, was part of Australia's 2022 World Cup squad, but has been limited to eight starts in 16 outings.

-He will add immediate cover for the Millers after Sean Morrison's injury.
+In total, he has played 397 games, scoring 13 goals for Preston, Bristol City and the Wearsiders and will add immediate cover for the Millers after Sean Morrison's injury.

 Sunderland signed Joe Anderson from Everton earlier on Tuesday, which allowed Wright's move to South Yorkshire to take place.